 - Women diagnosed with certain benign breast conditions have an increased risk of breast cancer.
 These include atypical hyperplasia, a condition in which there is abnormal proliferation of breast cells but no cancer has developed.

 The single most important factor in assessing any breast cancer is determining whether it is noninvasive (in situ) or invasive.
 Noninvasive or in situ cancer confine themselves to the ducts or lobules and do not spread to the surrounding areas.
-There two main type of noninvasive cancer: ductal carcinoma in situ (DCIS) and lobular carcinoma in situ (LCIS).
+There is one main type of noninvasive cancer: ductal carcinoma in situ (DCIS).

 Invasive (or infiltrating) cancers are cancers that have started to break through normal breast tissue barriers and invade surrounding areas.
 Invasive cancers can spread to other parts of the body through the bloodstream and lymphatic system.
 Treatment for such cancers is generally more difficult but invasive cancers can often be cured in early stages.